bend0006/EnterpriseLicenseManager/README.md

 A script to automate distribution of Google Enterprise Licenses based on the users description.

+By adding triggers to the script, it can be set to auto-run e.g. nightly

 If the description contains certain keywords, a license will be added.
 If the user is suspendes or not qualified for a license, it will be removed.